4tronix/Theta/README.md

 theta.setUpdateMode(RXMode.Auto)
 ```

-// Select colour from separate Red, Green and Blue values
+Select colour from separate Red, Green and Blue values.
-// Each of the Red, Green and Blue values can range from 0 to 255
+Each of the Red, Green and Blue values can range from 0 to 255.

-// This example produces a pale blue colour
+This example produces a pale blue colour:

 ```block
 let myColour = theta.convertRGB(50, 100, 200)